oroinc/documentation/crm/admin_guide/app_look_feel/upload_settings.rst

-If :ref:`attachments are enabled for an entity <doc-entity-actions-create>`, the settings will be applied only if that mime type list is empty.
+If :ref:`attachments are enabled for an entity <doc-entity-actions-create>`, the configuration of the entity will prevail and override the corresponding settings configured both globally and per organization.